nsidc/qgreenland/README.md

 ## Contributing

-You can contribute to this project even if you're uncomfortable with coding or GitHub!
-Your input is valuable.
-Please open an issue to provide feedback, request features, datasets, style, or metadata changes.
-Alternately, you can contact our team at qgreenland.info@gmail.com.

-You can contribute code to this project if you don't have write access by forking, making your change, making all tests pass, then opening a Pull Request.
+You can contribute to this project even if you don't have write access by forking, making your change, making all tests pass, then opening a Pull Request.

-Changes to layer styles and some metadata can be done without editing Python code following instructions below.
+Changes to layer styles can be done without editing Python code.

 ### Contributing styles